oneall/ios-sdk/README.md

 }];
 ```

 You are all set!
-Running the project and tapping the new button you should see the login screen with all possible providers selection.
+Now run the project and tap the new button.
+You should see the login screen with a selection of the social networks.

 ### Build Settings